Covid 19 coronavirus: Virus won't be eliminated until there's a vaccine, says PM

 And health chief Dr Ashley Bloomfield, who himself indulged in an alert 3 takeaway coffee, reiterated: "Elimination is not eradication."

-About 75 per cent of the economy is now back underway with about 1 million Kiwis back at work.
+About 75 per cent of the economy is back under way with about one million Kiwis back at work.

 But as people took to their cars to head back to their jobs or to join the bumper-to-bumper queues at the drive-throughs, many were caught short.